kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 -->

 Kubernetes does not support the modification of the `volumeClaimTemplates` of a StatefulSet currently.
-This enhancement proposes to support modifications to the `volumeClaimTemplates`, automatically patching the associated PersistentVolumeClaim objects if applicable.
-Currently, PVC `spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations`
-can be patched.
+This enhancement proposes relaxing validation of StatefulSet's VolumeClaim template.
+Specifically, we will allow modifying the following fields of `spec.volumeClaimTemplates`:
+* increasing the requested storage size (`spec.volumeClaimTemplates.spec.resources.requests.storage`)
+* modifying Volume AttributesClass used by the claim(`spec.volumeClaimTemplates.spec.volumeAttributesClassName`)
+* modifying VolumeClaim template's labels(`spec.volumeClaimTemplates.metadata.labels`)
+* modifying VolumeClaim template's annotations(`spec.volumeClaimTemplates.metadata.annotations`)
+When `volumeClaimTemplates` is updated, the StatefulSet controller will reconcile the PersistentVolumeClaims in the StatefulSet's pods.
+The behavior of updating PersistentVolumeClaim is similar to updating Pod.
-All the updates to PersistentVolumeClaim can be coordinated with `Pod` updates to honor any dependencies between them.
+The updates to PersistentVolumeClaim will be coordinated with Pod updates to honor any dependencies between them.

 ## Motivation